NativeScript/docs/content/guide/core/tracing.md

 #### Registering custom trace writer

-In order to use the custom TraceWriter instance, you have to register it with the Trace module, using the `addWriter()` method.
+To utilize a custom TraceWriter instance, you need to register it with the Trace module by using the addWriter() method.
+This ensures that your custom writer is recognized and incorporated into the Trace functionality.

 ```ts
 Trace.clearWriters();